junxit/us-congress-bills-117/metadata.md

 - 2022-03-01 — Committee on Veterans' Affairs.
 Reported by Senator Tester with an amendment in the nature of a substitute.
 Without written report.
 - 2022-03-01 — Committee on Veterans' Affairs.
 Reported by Senator Tester with an amendment in the nature of a substitute.
 Without written report.
 - 2022-03-01 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 288.
+- 2022-03-07 — Passed Senate with an amendment by Unanimous Consent. (consideration: CR S1013; text of amendment in the nature of a substitute: CR S1013)
+- 2022-03-07 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.(consideration: CR S1013; text of amendment in the nature of a substitute: CR S1013)